Medical Policy: 02.04.48

-Selection or dosing of Clopidogrel (Plavis) except as indicated above
+Selection or dosing of Clopidogrel (Plavix) except as indicated above

 Dosing of Tetrabenzine (Xenazine) except as indicated above

-Current evidence regarding the use of genotyping tests for the determination of drug metabolizer status indicates that while available testing methods may accurately identify genetic variations in an individual, there is insufficient data to demonstrate that such testing, and the clinical decisions made based on the testing, results in a significant impact on health outcomes.
+Current evidence regarding the use of genotyping tests for the determination of drug metabolizer status indicates that while available testing methods may accurately identify genetic variations in an individual, decision making regarding dose or medication selection changes in response to CYP450 metabolizer status is poorly defined, and outcome changes are uncertain.
 Specifically, clinical trials have not yet adequately demonstrated that such testing results in either enhanced clinical effectiveness, or in decreased short-term or long-term serious adverse events.
+The evidence is insufficient to determine the effects of this technology on health outcomes.
 Therefore, this testing is considered investigational.